Voicings

 is a voicing of that chord

-You may know the term inversion of a chord, but inversions do not cover all possible combinations of sequences.
-Especially when it comes to chords with more than just three different tones.
+You may know the term inversion of a chord, but inversions do not cover all possible sequences, especially for chords with more than three distinct tones.

 Let's start with basic major chords